luong-komorebi/cube-dev-cheatsheet/example.md

 > - **Debugging and troubleshooting** when things don't work as expected
 > - **Team collaboration** through code reviews and Git workflows
 >
-> I'll show you what's actually happening "under the hood" so you can take a glimpse into the Cube.dev architecture and how to effectively use it in real-world scenarios.
+> We'll show you what's actually happening "under the hood" so you can fully leverage Cube.dev's capabilities!

 ## Real Dataset: Brazilian E-Commerce (Olist)